-I have reviewed all documentary evidence and accept that the Tenants were served with Notice to End Tenancy on December 3, 2012.
-Section 90 of the Act provides that service in this manner is deemed to be effective 3 days after posting.
+I have reviewed all documentary evidence and accept that the Tenants were served with Notice to End Tenancy on June 4, 2013, by posting the Notice on their door.
+Service in this manner is deemed to be effective 3 days after posting, June 7, 2013.

-I accept the evidence before me that the Tenants have failed to pay the rent owed in full within the 5 days granted under Section 46 (4) of the Act.
+I accept the evidence before me that the Tenants have failed to pay the June rent in full within the 5 days granted under Section 46 (4) of the Act.

 Section 53 of the Act provides that an incorrect end of tenancy date on a Notice to End Tenancy is deemed to be changed to the date that complies with the applicable Section.
-Based on the foregoing, I find that the Tenants are conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on December 16, 2012.
+Based on the foregoing, I find that the Tenants are conclusively presumed under Section 46(5) of the Act to have accepted that the tenancy ended on June 17, 2013.

-Therefore, I find that the Landlord is entitled to an Order of Possession and a Monetary Order for unpaid rent in the amount of \$1,300.00.
+Therefore, I find that the Landlord is entitled to an Order of Possession and a Monetary Order for unpaid rent for the month of June, 2013, in the amount of \$1,200.00.